Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Introduction

 Multifidelity modeling offers a solution to this problem by balancing precision and efficiency.
 It combines accurate but costly high-fidelity models \citep{hoppe_dream_2021, behrens_new_2015} with faster, less accurate low-fidelity models.
 Here, low-fidelity models could be simplifications made possible through domain knowledge about the high-fidelity models, low-dimensional projection of the high-fidelity model, or surrogate modeling \citep{peherstorfer_survey_2018}.
 For example, Reynolds-averaged Navier-Stokes (RANS) models simplify turbulent flow simulations in aerodynamics \citep{han_improving_2013}, while climate models often reduce complexity by focusing on specific atmospheric effects \citep{held_gap_2005, majda_quantifying_2010}.
 Similarly, mean-field approximations are used to capture certain features of spiking neural network dynamics \citep{vogels_inhibitory_2011, dayan_theoretical_2001}.
-By exploiting this range of fidelities, recent methods in inference, such as multifidelity Monte Carlo approaches \citep{peherstorfer_optimal_2016, nobile_multi_2015, giles_multilevel_2008, zeng_multifidelity_2023} have shown clear improvements in computational efficiency through the incorporation of coarse approximations as low-fidelity models.
+Multifidelity methods have proven effective across domains—enhancing optimization through multifidelity Bayesian optimization \citep{song_general_2019, kandasamy_multi-fidelity_2017}, and improving the efficiency of inference through multifidelity Monte Carlo approaches \citep{peherstorfer_optimal_2016, nobile_multi_2015, giles_multilevel_2008, zeng_multifidelity_2023}.
 In the context of SBI, we hypothesized that by leveraging the complementarity of high- and low-fidelity simulators, it would be possible to reduce the computational cost of inference while retaining inference accuracy.